asgordon/TriangleCOPA/README.md

 ## 3. Narrations

 Included are 100 short textual narratives of each movie that align with the correct interpretation in each TriCOPA question, written by Nicole Maslan.

+## 4. Charades-datasets

+If it were possible to automatically recognize humanlike actions in the animation data, then one could develop a system that answered TriangleCOPA questions given only the object trajectories as input.
+The following papers describe a supervised machine learning approach to this problem.

+* Roemmele, M., Morgens, S., Gordon, A., and Morency, L. (2016) Recognizing Human Actions in the Motion Trajectories of Shapes.
+Proceedings of ACM Intelligent User Interfaces, March 7-10, 2016, Sonoma, CA.
+* Roemmele, M., Archer-McClellan, H., and Gordon, A. (2014) Triangle Charades: A Data-Collection Game for Recognizing Actions in Motion Trajectories.
+2014 International Conference on Intelligent User Interfaces, February 24-27, 2014, Haifa, Israel.

+Included here are the training and test datasets collected as part of this research.

+In each dataset folder (OneCharacterData and TwoCharacterData) are the training and testing files for that dataset (performances.train and performances.test).
+Each file is in CSV format, with one animation per line.
+For each animation, the following columns are given:

+* Performance ID: unique numerical ID for each animation
+* Performance Label ID: action label for that animation (appears as string)
+* Shape Names: index numbers associated with each shape (For 1-character data, there is only one shape, so X1, Y1, R1 always refer to bigTriangle; for 2-character data, shape1 with trajectory data X1, Y1, R1 is bigTriangle and shape2 with X2, Y2, R2 is littleTriangle.)
+* X1_Values: the series of x-coordinate positions of shape 1 across the animation (20 ms between each value) (repeated for shape 2)
+* Y1_Values: the series of y-coordinate positions of shape 1 across the animation (20 ms between each value) (repeated for shape 2)
+* R1_Values: the series of shape 1's orientations (in radians) across the animation (20 ms between each value) (repeated for shape 2)